seanh/sidecar/README.md

 * `TAGS`: inserts links to Pelican's tag pages for each of the article's tags, if any.

-Items in `SIDECAR_ARTICLE_FOOTER` that don't match any of the special strings above are rendered directly, so you include your own raw HTML strings in article footers.
+Items in `SIDECAR_TAGLINE` that don't match any of the special strings above are rendered directly, so you can include your own raw HTML strings in taglines.